• Skip to primary navigation

 Special Immigrant Juvenile Status (SIJS)

-• Federal law empowers Article 10 judges to issue the special findings necessary for a juvenile to apply for Special Immigrant Juvenile Status (SIJS).
+• Federal immigration law empowers family court judges under Article 10 to issue the special findings necessary for a juvenile to apply for Special Immigrant Juvenile Status (SIJS).
+Source: 8 CFR § 204.11(a).

-• While an Article 10 judge’s special finding allows a juvenile to take a first step toward applying for SIJS, immigration officials are SOLELY responsible for deciding whether a juvenile is eligible for SIJS.
+• While a family court judge’s special finding allows a juvenile to take a first step toward applying for SIJS, immigration officials are SOLELY responsible for deciding whether a juvenile is eligible for SIJS.

 What is Special Immigrant Juvenile Status (SIJS)?